Emulator Issues #960

 Issue is shown here https://youtu.be/oyVr9zBEX7s

-#32 Updated by JosJuice about 3 years ago
+#32 Updated by JosJuice over 3 years ago

 - Status changed from Accepted to Fixed